Avery Trufelman: Articles of Interest

 In 2018, Trufelman spearheaded 99% Invisibles first spinoff series, Articles of Interest, which explores the origins of clothing pieces and fashion subcultures.
 The New Yorker named the first season the fourth best podcast of 2018 and the second season the sixth best podcast of 2020.
 Vulture named the season one finale, "Punk", the best podcast episode of 2018.
 At the conclusion of the second season, she announced her departure from 99% Invisible.

-In 2021, upon selling 99% Invisible to Sirius XM, Mars transferred ownership of Articles of Interest to Trufelman.
+In 2021, upon selling 99% Invisible to SiriusXM, Mars transferred ownership of Articles of Interest to Trufelman.
 In 2022, she independently produced a third season, American Ivy, a serialized history of preppy fashion.

 The New Yorker named it the sixth best podcast of 2022 while industry creatives surveyed in Vulture named it the third best.
 In 2023, she returned to an episodic format.

 Other ventures

 In 2019, Trufelman was recruited to host Nice Try! for Vox Media's Curbed.
 The first season, Utopian, profiles various failed utopian experiments throughout history, including Jamestown, Virginia and Biosphere 2.
 In 2021, she hosted a second season, Interior, which traces the history of various homemaking tools, including the vacuum cleaner and the crock-pot.

 In 2020, following her departure from 99% Invisible, Trufelman began hosting the relaunch of New Yorks The Cut podcast, moving from Oakland to Brooklyn in the process.
-Her guests included cartoonist Allison Bechdel, screenwriters Josh Goldsmith and Cathy Yuspa, and author Michelle Zauner.
+Her guests included cartoonist Alison Bechdel, screenwriters Josh Goldsmith and Cathy Yuspa, and author Michelle Zauner.
 Trufelman left The Cut in 2021 to resume work on Nice Try! and Articles of Interest.
 She has also appeared as a guest on several other podcasts including The Business of Fashion Podcast, You're Wrong About, High Brow, and Nymphet Alumni.